alalinaermakova/mesto/README.md

-##Mesto
+# Mesto

-##Описание
+# Description

-* Проект сделан по макету в Фигме (ссылка ниже)
+* The project was made according to the layout in Figma (link below)
-* Адаптивная верстка под основные размеры 320 и 1280
+* Adaptive layout for main sizes 320 and 1280
-* работа с java script: измение имени и информации "о себе"
+* working with java script: changing the name and information "about myself"
-* работа с грид
+* work with grid

  ---------------------------------

-##Планы на работу
+# Job plans

-* добавление картинок через кнопку на стр
+* adding pictures via the button on the page
-* смена аватара
+* change avatar
-* ставить лайки и сохранять их
+* put likes and save them

  ---------------------------------